Evertras/simple-homemanager/03-explain-inputs.md

 Where is this used?
 You can run `nix flake info` to see it, but honestly it's optional.
 I'm just including it here because it's a convenient way to show a simple string value assignment!
-In fact, if you look at the root [flake.nix](./flake.nix) file, you'll see that there's no description field defined at all.
+In fact, if you look at the root [flake.nix](./flake.nix) file, you'll see that there's no description attribute defined at all.
 It's more useful in a shareable package, so for your home manager setup you can omit it if you want.